openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 Notes to the video:
 * In this demonstration of the experiment, two Alvium cameras from Allied vision are used, so we can show the PIP and BFP on the screen simultaneously
+  * Find the cubes for the Alvium cameras [here](../../../CAD/ASSEMBLY_CUBE_AlliedVision_Alvium) anch choose the adjustable insert for easy alignment.
 * The optical path is different from the one described in this tutorial.
 This is because of the use of the above mentioned cameras
   * The objective and eyepiece are both lenses with *f'* = 100 mm.
 The magnification of the microscope is therefore equal to 1.
 The "magnified" image is just a zoom into the camera view.
   * Thanks to the use of a 10 mm lens as an objective, the diffraction orders in BFP are more separated and easily accessible.